kworam/ProcScript/README.md

     });

-The `fnGetForEachArray` property of the config object is a function that returns an array.
+The `fnGetForEachArray` property of the proc config is a function that returns an array.
 ProcScript calls this function once, at Proc startup time.
 It then executes the Proc once for each member of the resulting array.

-The `ForEach' example above makes uses of the following loop support functions:
+The `ForEach' example demonstrates the following loop support functions:

 `Proc.getCurrentForEachItem()`			returns the current item in the `ForEach` array.

 `Proc.getCurrentLoopIterationIndex()`	returns the current iteration count of the loop Proc *(zero-based)*.

-`Proc.getCurrentForEachItem()` returns null if called from a Proc that is not a `ForEach` loop proc.  `Proc.getCurrentLoopIterationIndex()` returns null if called from a non-loop Proc.
+`Proc.getCurrentForEachItem()` returns null if called from a Proc that is not a `ForEach` loop proc.
+`Proc.getCurrentLoopIterationIndex()` returns null if called from a non-loop Proc.

 While loops
 --------------------------

-If the config object you pass to `PS.defineProc` contains an `fnWhileTest` property, you will define a `While` loop Proc.
+If the proc config contains an `fnWhileTest` property, you define a `While` loop Proc.
 Here is an example:

     var WhileProc = PS.defineProc({